• Skip to primary navigation

 Do I have to add an ingredient from each category?

 You do not need an ingredient from each category.
-For example, you can omit seasonings and just add ingredients from the first four categories.
-However, each category adds its special flavor and texture to ensure the best sauce.
+For example, in my Roasted Garlic and Spinach Pesto, I do not add anything from the sweet category.
+However, keep in mind that each category adds its special flavor and texture to ensure the best sauce.

 9 sauces in a bowl